The Neurochemicals of Happiness

 Our body produces hundreds of neurochemicals.
 Only a small fraction of these have been identified by scientists.
 We will not know in our lifetime exactly how all of these molecules work.

-Albert Einstein believed that, " Everything should be made as simple as possible, but not simpler ."
+Albert Einstein believed "everything should be made as simple as possible, but not simpler."
 Based on this philosophy, I have applied simple tags to seven brain molecules and general descriptions of how each is linked with a feeling of well-being.

 The Neurochemicals of Happiness